arustamov/serenity-cucumber-ebay-demo/README.md

-# Ebay Serenity BDD with Cucumber
+# eBay Serenity BDD with Cucumber Demo

 ## Get the code